According to the passage of time, we can classify different kinds of yoga into two sections:

-With the practice of pranayama when we are able to seperate these flows, then we open the door to an important nadi, the Sushumna Nadi.
+With the practice of pranayama when we can separate these flows, then we open the door to an important Nadi, the Sushumna Nadi.
 Once the pranic flow enters the Sushumna, it goes straight to the Crown Chakra by piercing the chakras and muses with the Great Lord Shiva.
 This is the main goal of Hatha Yoga.

 4. Raja Yoga

 The other name for Raja Yoga is Samadhi.
 The last stage of Hatha Yoga is the beginning of Raja Yoga.
 If we do not practice Raja Yoga, it is said in the Hatha Yoga Pradipika: